Oil and gas drilling is a dirty business

 Although the health threats from oil and gas production are very real, the federal government continues to push for fossil fuel drilling near communities.
 The city of Bakersfield, in California, is a sad example of that trend.
-The Trump administration is pushing to open up more than one million acres of land to drilling and fracking in the region.
+The current administration is pushing to open up more than one million acres of land to drilling and fracking in the region.
 The move would directly impact Latino communities.

 4. Dangerous emissions contribute to climate change